mattb0101/lakes_walks/README.md

 - [Code Institute Full Stack Course](https://codeinstitute.net/) - I used the lessons a lot, re-watching videos and going over things again.
 Some things are based on the task master mini project so there is a lot of similar code.
 - [A Codepen piece](https://codepen.io/riki-ar/pen/PLxZxP) That helped me getting the search bar into the nav bar along with all the other elements.
 - [Programiz](https://www.programiz.com/python-programming/function-argument) - Think this should be available somewhere else and was maybe covered on the course, but I found it here for setting default values or null values for fucntion parameters.
-- [Where2Walk](https://where2walk.co.uk/) was a really helpful site for inspiration and as I couldnt visit the lake district because of COVID, I took the walk content from here to be able to push things to the site for submission (These will be removed and one written by myself or others will be put in).
+- [Where2Walk](https://where2walk.co.uk/) was a really helpful site for inspiration and as I couldnt visit the lake district because of COVID, I took all the walks content from here to be able to push things to the site for submission (These will be removed and one written by myself or others will be put in).
 - [Picture Uploads](https://www.youtube.com/watch?v=DsgAuceHha4) - This youtube video was immensley helpful to learn how to upload to MongoDB and then return images to the website.
 - [Multiple Picture Uploads](https://tutorial101.blogspot.com/2020/02/python-flask-multiple-files-upload.html) - This was something I wanted to make possible so this tutorial video and code was really good at helping me understand how it worked.
 - [Stack Overflow](https://stackoverflow.com/questions/9578348/best-way-to-execute-js-only-on-specific-page) helped me get rid of an error that was occuring with everypage trying to run some JavaScript on textarea that didnt exist.
 This helped make it so that code only ran on the one page.